It's known as one of the world's most expensive countries to visit, but how much does it cost to actually live in Norway?

-The questions are simple but the answers are unfortunately not so simple.
+You get the idea.
+These questions are simple, and understandable, but the answers are unfortunately not so simple.

 The short version is that yes, Norway is an expensive country.
 But the truth is far more complex than that.